AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 seo-title: Managing Channels
 description: Follow this page to learn about creating and managing channels.
 It also explains channel dashboard and editing content for a channel.
 seo-description: Follow this page to learn about creating and managing channels.
 It also explains channel dashboard and editing content for a channel.
-uuid: cdf09ced-9089-4249-ba51-471d6fa0e507
-contentOwner: Jyotika syal
-content-type: reference
-products: SG_EXPERIENCEMANAGER/6.5/SCREENS
-topic-tags: authoring
-discoiquuid: a8006686-8ee5-4971-ab79-0c7b01f108f2
-docset: aem65

 ---

 # Creating and Managing Channels {#creating-and-managing-channels}

-A Channel displays a sequence of content and display images and videos, but could also display a website or a single-page application.
+A Channel displays a sequence of content (images and videos) and also displays a website or a single-page application.

-This page shows creating and managing channels for Screens.
+This page shows creating and managing channels for AEM Screens.

 **Pre-requisites**: